whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-14-Treatsie-Box-RueLaLa-May2015.md

 <p><b>What's in the box:</b> An assortment of gourmet sweets from vendors all over the country.
 3 different vendors every month and up to $25 worth of gourmet sweerts per box.</p>

-<p>This is a good deal to try out Conscious Box and see if it's right for you.
-I'd suggest trying the 1-month deal as it's not that much savings compared to the 3-month deal.</p>
+<p>Deals are always a good way to try out if they're right for you or not, and you won't feel bad if you don't either since you didn't pay full price.
+If you love sweets or just want to see what it's all about, this would be a good time to purchase.</p>

 <p>Here are the prices on <a href="https://www.ruelala.com/invite/whatsupmailbox">Rue La La</a>:
 <ul>